 How to manage anxiety: six causes and solutions

 When anxiety hits it can be paralysing.
-Here are some techniques to help manage anxiety and stress to feel more in control.
+Here are some techniques to help manage anxiety and stress so you feel more in control.

 Your heart is pounding and you can barely catch your breath.
 As panic or stress kicks in, your blood pressure rises and your cheeks flush.
 You’re in the grip of high anxiety.